The Face of Lincoln bronze #33 resides in the Boardroom of Ford’s Theatre, Washington, DC.

 “The Allen County Public Library is honored and excited to add The Face of Lincoln to our collection.
 ACPL serves as host and curator of thousands of items from the Lincoln Financial Foundation Collection, including photographs and documents belonging or related to President Abraham Lincoln and his family.
 The Face of Lincoln brings a new and important perspective for those seeking to better understand how Lincoln carried the burdens of governing a nation at war with itself.
 The great American sculptor Merrell Gage’s interpretation of the Volk 1860 plaster face cast shows that gravity was already etched into the lines of Lincoln’s face, a precursor of the burdens he would carry as president.
 We are confident that the Face of Lincoln will become a must-see for everyone from visiting Lincoln scholars to area school students.”

 Curt Witcher, Director of Special Collections, Allen County Public Library, Fort Wayne, IN.
-The Library is the home of the Lincoln Financial Foundation Collection and acquired The Face of Lincoln sculpture.
+The Library is the home of the Lincoln Financial Foundation Collection.

 “We are pleased to add this beautiful piece of art to our collection.
 It is particularly appropriate addition seeing as how Southern California artist Merrell Gage also designed the bas reliefs which adorn the fountains in front of our Lincoln Memorial Shrine (pictured right).
 I’m certain our visitors’ understanding of Lincoln’s legacy will be enhanced by viewing Gage’s impressive artistry.”

-Don McCue is the Director of the Lincoln Memorial Shrine Museum of Redlands, CA. The institution acquired the Face of Lincoln bronze by Robert Merrell Gage in January, 2020.
-McCue is pictured here accepting the treasure from Clell Hamm of the North Carolina Gallery of Fine Art.
+Don McCue is the Director of the Lincoln Memorial Shrine Museum of Redlands, CA. McCue is pictured here accepting the bronze from Clell Hamm of the North Carolina Gallery of Fine Art in January 2020.

 “With Washburn University’s start as Lincoln College and Robert Merrell Gage’s representation in the Mulvane collection, the acquisition of the bronze mask of Abraham Lincoln by Gage presents a unique opportunity.
 It will remain forever as an important part of our permanent collection and as a tribute to the history and values of Washburn University.”